 - Attendance Rules and Regulations

-- Class participants who did not do the fingerprint tapping in the offline classes will be considered as absent.
+- Class participants who did not do the fingerprint tapping in the offline classes will be considered absent.

 - If a student has recorded their attendance according to provisions number 1 and 2 but did not receive a UGM email notification, students can submit a fingerprint attendance claim within a maximum of 14 days from the date of the lecture.